stijnwop/proSeed/README.md

 > _Please note: if there's no release version available it means there's no official release yet._

-All official releases will be avaiable at the offical Farming Simulator ModHub.
+All official releases will be available at the offical Farming Simulator ModHub.

 For installing the release: